orbeon/orbeon-forms-doc/installation/replication.md

 use different libraries for replication.
 But the idea is that both configuration should behave as closely as possible from each other.*

-The keys to tis configuration are:
+The keys to this configuration are:

 - for relevant caches
     - `RMICacheReplicatorFactory` as `<cacheEventListenerFactory>`